jenna-jordan/git-novice-speedrun/episodes/2_create-repo.md

 If you are on a Mac or Linux computer, your default terminal should be sufficient.
 You can also choose to open a Bash terminal by following the same instructions.

-You should now have your empty planets repo open, with a Bash terminal open, and you are ready to start typing your first git commands!
+You should now have your empty `multiverse` repo open, with a Bash terminal open, and you are ready to start typing your first git commands!

 ![Ready to begin](fig/vscode-planets-open.png)